Abraham-Louis Perrelet: Movements

+Ownership

-Ownership: The Festina Group, a private company, based in Barcelona, owns Perrelet.
-The group also owns L. Leroy, Candino, Festina, Lotus, Jaguar, and Calypso.
-The company sells over 5 million watches a year.
-Perrelet is based in Bienne, Switzerland, and produces an estimated 30,000 watches a year.
+The Festina Group, a private company, headquartered in Barcelona, owns Perrelet.
+The group also owns L. Leroy, Candino, Festina, Lotus, Jaguar, and Calypso, with a combined annual sales exceeding five million watches a year.
+Perrelet is based in Bienne, Switzerland, and produces an estimated 30,000 watches annually.

+Pricing

-Pricing: In terms of pricing, Bernhardt positioned Perrelet in the middle of the luxury market, with most of their releases priced between five and ten thousand (US) dollars.
+In terms of pricing, Bernhardt positioned Perrelet in the middle of the luxury market, with most of their releases priced between five and ten thousand (US) dollars.
 Their upper-range watches featuring costlier complications, such as tourbillons or minute-repeaters, typically retailed in the forty to hundred thousand (US) dollar range, with some limited pieces at hundred forty thousand (US) dollars.